satazor/eslint-config/README.md

 - `node` - If you are going to develop code for NodeJS
 - `react` - If you are going to use React and JSX (requires `eslint-plugin-react`)

+Finally, simply create a `.eslintrc.json` file with the chosen base configuration and addons.
+Feel free to override rules you won't agree with.
+You can look at some examples bellow.

 Alternatively, you can make your own configuration by using the set of **rules** individually.
 If you're interested in doing that, you can check `es5.js` to see how it is done.

-Simply create a `.eslintrc.json` file with your desired base configuration and addons.
-Feel free to override rules you won't agree with.
-You can look at some examples bellow.

 ### Examples